 Actually, as I listen to this album it reminds me more and more of that one.
 Now that it sounds as good as The Soft Parade (a record I have an amazing Magic Stamper pressing of, brown label don’t you know) I find I’ve gained a new respect for Waiting.

 More to Come

-When I got seriously into audio sometime in the ’70s, I tried every kind of record I could get my hands on — Brits, Germans, Japanese, originals, reissues — but no matter what I did, I couldn’t find good sounding pressings of The Doors albums.
-They sounded terrible for the most part and I just assumed the band — like so many ’60s artists — had been poorly recorded.
+When I got seriously into audio sometime in the ’70s, I tried every kind of record I could get my hands on — Brits, Germans, Japanese, originals, reissues — but no matter what I did, I couldn’t find good sounding pressings of their albums.
+They sounded terrible and I just assumed the band, like so many other ’60s artists, had been poorly recorded.

 Then in the early ’80s, the MoFi of the first album came out.
 It sounded amazing to me (at the time).